What is megacolon?

 - T4 test to check for hypothyroidism.

-- Medication: Cisapride or Zantac are medications which help to stimulate gastrointestinal motility, muscular contractions which push the feces through the intestine.
+- Medication: Cisapride or Zantac are medications that help to stimulate gastrointestinal motility, muscular contractions which push the feces through the intestine.

 - Stool softeners: Lactulose to soften the stools, making them easier to pass.